 Ideal Times for Energy and Performance Upgrades

 There are a lot of things you can do to improve the energy efficiency and performance of your home.
-Window replacement, caulking, sealing, and replacing existing lower efficiency heating and cooling equipment can be done at almost any time.
+Window replacement, caulking, sealing, installing higher efficiency heating and cooling, sealing ventilation duct work (in some areas of your home) can be done at almost any time.

 However, it is often most cost effective to do some types of upgrades in conjunction with other home renovation projects.
-Dramatic improvements to your home’s efficiency and energy performance require that your home’s thermal envelope be properly sealed and insulated.
-The best time for this kind of work is when you are doing a whole house renovation or a complete exterior renovation.
-This is also true for the best time to install a high efficiency, forced-air central heating, cooling and ventilation system, assuming you don’t have one now.
-Forced-air systems can be highly efficient and comfortable and are recommended by BPC.
-Contrary to a popular misconception, they do not cause dry indoor air during the winter months.
+Major improvements to your home’s efficiency and energy performance require that your home’s thermal envelope be properly sealed and insulated.
+This is most cost effectively done when you are doing a whole house renovation or a complete exterior renovation.
+This is also true for the best time to install a high-efficiency central heating, cooling and ventilation system.

 For a more detailed discussion of the building science and green building strategies we use at BPC, please click on the following link to open a PDF document: Building Science and Performance Benefits.